shopware/shopware/src/Docs/10-administration/01-administration-start-development.md

 ```
 *file structure*

 To make actual changes you have two main possibilities.
 Writing entirely new components or using the multi inheritance system from shopware.
 The inheritance system allows you to extend or override existing functionality with your own code.
-You don't need to copy large chunks of the source code in order to make your desired change.
+You don't need to copy large chunks of code in order to make your desired change.

-Shopware is using a custom build of Twig.js to make this possible for the administration templates.
+Shopware is using a custom build of [Twig.js](https://github.com/twigjs/twig.js) to make this possible for the administration templates.

 You can use all Vue components of the shopware core as an entry point in order to make changes.
 Let's take a look at the component template of `sw-dashboard`: